machbarschaft/Machbarschaft-Backend/README.md

 ```
 **API Documentation**

-The documentation can be found on /docs.
+The documentation can be found on root /.